 New buildings should comply with government standards and regulations.
 The National Construction Code and the Australian Building Codes Board include their handbooks and energy-efficiency requirements to help improve the standard of commercial buildings.

-• the National Australian Built Environment Rating System (NABERS) is a voluntary rating system with design standards that measure the energy efficiency of new buildings.
-Find out how to improve the energy-efficiency of buildings and achieve a higher rating on the NABERS website.
+The National Australian Built Environment Rating System (NABERS) is a voluntary rating system with design standards that measure the energy efficiency of new buildings.
+Find out how to improve the energy-efficiency of buildings and achieve a higher rating.

 Upgrade an existing building